 Abdominoplasty (Tummy Tuck) Philadelphia

-Abdominoplasty, also known as a “tummy tuck,” is a widely popular surgery.
-Tummy tucks help to flatten and shape the abdomen and waist by removing excess fat and skin while tightening the muscles of the abdominal wall.
-These muscles commonly separate after childbirth which is called a diastasis of the abdominal muscles.
+The abdominoplasty (tummy tuck) procedure is a widely popular body-contouring surgery.
+An abdominoplasty in Philadelphia helps to flatten and shape the abdomen and waist by removing excess fat and skin while tightening the muscles of the abdominal wall.
+These muscles commonly separate after childbirth, which is called a diastasis of the abdominal muscles.

 Abdominoplasty can also be useful for women with stretched skin and muscles from pregnancy.
 Stretch marks that are between the belly button and pubic area are commonly removed during abdominoplasty procedures.

 If patients are losing weight prior to an abdominoplasty, we encourage patients to be at a stable weight for about three months prior to undergoing the procedure.
 Fluctuations in weight over shorter periods of time will yield sub-optimal results from surgery.

 I had a long journey to get here.
 But even after losing over 150 lbs, the extra skin made me feel self-conscious, especially as a gay male.
 I felt ashamed despite my hard work and even more unwanted than before weight loss.
 From the first day I met Dr. Ryan Hoffman and his staff, they made me feel like a person and not just a number.
 They were extraordinary. [… Post-surgery, Dr. Hoffman and his staff were very involved in my recovery and kept in touch with me to ensure that I was healing nicely and feeling well.
 My surgery has been a life-changing and positive experience for me, and I owe it all to Dr. Ryan Hoffman and his staff

 Customized Treatment for Optimal Cosmetic Results